GPUOpen-Tools/radeon_compute_profiler/README.md

 was included in CodeXL, and the codebase was labelled as version 4.x.
 Now that RCP is being pulled out of CodeXL and into its own codebase again, we've bumped the version number up to 5.x.

+##Known Issues
+* For the OpenCL™ Profiler
+  * Collecting Performance Counters for an OpenCL™ application is not currently working for Vega GPUs on Windows when using a 17.20-based driver.
+This is due to missing driver support in the 17.20 driver.
+Future driver versions should provide the support needed.
+  * Collecting Performance Counters using --perfcounter for an OpenCL™ application when running OpenCL-on-ROCm is not suported currently.
+The workaround is to profile using the ROCm profiler (using the --hsapmc command-line switch).
+* For the ROCm Profiler
+  * API Trace and Perf Counter data may be truncated or missing if the application being profiled does not call hsa_shut_down
+  * Kernel occupancy information will only be written to disk if the application being profiled calls hsa_shut_down
+  * When collecting a trace for an application that performs memory transfers using hsa_amd_memory_async_copy, if the application asks for the data transfer timestamps directly, it will not get correct timestamps.
+The profiler will show the correct timestamps, however.
+  * When collecting an aql packet trace, if the application asks for the kernel dispatch timestamps directly, it will not get correct timestamps.
+The profiler will show the correct timestamps, however.
+  * When the rocm-profiler package (.deb or .rpm) is installed along with rocm, it may not be able to generate the default single-pass counter files.
+If you do not see counter files in /opt/rocm/profiler/counterfiles, you can generate them manually with this command: "sudo /opt/rocm/profiler/bin/CodeXLGpuProfiler --list --outputfile /opt/rocm/profiler/counterfiles/counters --maxpassperfile 1"